 - Income limits on contributions: For Roth IRAs, contribution limits begin to phase out and are reduced incrementally starting at $125,500 for single filers and $198,000 for married couples filing jointly.
 For traditional IRAs, contribution limits begin to phase out starting at $66,000 for single filers and $105,000 for married couples filing jointly.

 - Non-deductible contributions: There is no income limit on nondeductible contributions to a traditional IRA.
 Roth IRAs do not have this feature.
 This can be beneficial for high-income earners.

-- Required minimum distributions: There are no RMDs for Roth IRAs, whereas RMDs for traditional IRAs must begin no later than April 1 of the calendar year after you reach age 72 (or 70 1/2 if you reached that age by January 1, 2020).
+- Required minimum distributions: There are no RMDs for Roth IRAs, whereas RMDs for traditional IRAs must begin no later than April 1 of the calendar year after you reach age 73 (beginning January 1, 2023) and at age 75 beginning January 1, 2033.

 When choosing between individual retirement accounts, you're basically choosing when you want to be taxed — now or at retirement.
 Generally, it may be helpful to contribute to a Roth IRA when you are younger and presumably in a lower tax bracket.
 Traditional IRAs are generally desirable for high-earning individuals who will benefit from reducing taxable income now.